 The Double Bind

-Without knowing it, Deida’s work has put men in a double bind.
+Without knowing it, Deida’s work can put some men in a double bind.
 On the one hand, men are supposed to show up fully present and it is their responsibility to “open” their woman.
 On the other hand, if they decide to become real, truthful, and relax into “being” they face getting blamed wimpy, feminine, or called out (in their men’s group or by their woman) for not being man enough.

 Deida’s work is a great eye-opener for a man new to what is possible sexually.
 Deida is much easier and more fun to read than anyone else writing on the subject thus far.
 For many of these men, it is a step in the right direction.

-Nevertheless, pretty soon and innocently enough, readers of Deida begin to “perform” to get the technique right.
+Nevertheless, pretty soon and innocently enough (in my experience) readers of Deida begin to “perform” to get the technique right.
 These men, believe, like I did, that if I just “do it right” she will surrender just like the book says.
 Some of these men don’t have a spiritual practice nor do they want to start one.
 That would be more “work” a man has to do.
 For some men, it’s just another self-improvement project that you must master to get the love and sexual intimacy you long for.

 Moving beyond Deida